Step 1: Preparation

 Our ISO 9001 Certification Support Kit (which is included in our ISO 9001 Certification Package) contains a good summary and overview of ISO 9001:2015.
 It's often used to brief top management on ISO 9001 for small businesses and midsize companies.

-You may also want to consider taking our concise online course ISO 9001:2015 Introduction which provides an overview of the standard and its benefits, as well as information on the implementation project.
+You may also want to consider taking our concise online course ISO 9001:2015 Foundation Training which provides an introduction and overview of the standard and its benefits, as well as information on the implementation project.

 And in case you don't have a copy of the ISO 9001:2015 standard yet, you will need to obtain one and read through it.
 See More Recommended Resources on where to download a PDF version.